gasgit/SW-Proj-G00305555/README.md

 ###DS 1
 The Outdoor Recreation Strategy Mapping for West Regional Authority.This dataset includes Galway, Mayo and Roscommon at various locations and wide range of outdoor activities.
 [Outdoor Recreation Strategy](https://data.gov.ie/dataset/outdoor-recreation-strategy).

-Dataset formats include csv, geojson.

 ###DS 2
-The public transport dataset I will use is Bus Eireann which is the most inclusive for the region and is free to download from [Public Transport](http://www.transportforireland.ie/transitData/PT_Data.html).
+The public transport dataset I will use is Bus Eireann which is the most inclusive for the region and is free to download from [Public Transport](http://www.transportforireland.ie/transitData/PT_Data.html).The Irish Rail dataset for a list of rail stops throughout the country.
 As the project proceeds there are other options to include if nessary.
+All bus providers data has the same format and can be easily added to the database.

 Dataset is in text format.

 ###DS 3
-Other datasets may include Blueflag beaches..

 ## Databases Used

-CouchDB-server used to create dbs stops and ors.
+CouchDB-server used to create orsdb.
-PouchDb on express for db_4all_local which sync's with couchDB-server
+PouchDb on express for db_4all_local which sync's with couchDB-server.